Muthoni-Maryanne/alx-higher_level_programming/0x01-python-if_else_loops_functions/README.md

     print(w, len(w))
 ```
 c. range()

-use it with for to generate arithmetic progressions.
+Use it with for to generate arithmetic progressions.
 Also can iterate over sequences.
 ```
 >>> list(range(5, 10))
 [5, 6, 7, 8, 9]